A photo of the windrow composting process.

 Hauler (FP&M Physical Plant Waste & Recycling)

-The FP&M Physical Plant Waste & Recycling team collects the food waste from participating facilities.
+The FP&M Physical Plant Waste & Recycling team collects food waste from participating facilities.
 Currently, this team inspects each load of food scraps provided by the participating facility.
-If a load is contaminated with non-food items such as plastic bags, bottles, wax paper, etc., the load will be rejected and material will be hauled to the landfill.
+If a load is contaminated with non-food items such as plastic bags, bottles, wax paper, etc., the load will be rejected, and material will be placed in the trash dumpster.
 If the participating facility continually has contaminated loads, the facility will be removed from the program.
-To date, only one load has been contaminated.
-After discovering this one load, corrective actions were put in place to remedy the operational disposal mistake.
 After the loads are inspected and collected, the team hauls the food waste to the West Madison Agricultural Research Station (WMARS).

 Outlet / Processor (West Madison Agricultural Research Station)